-RV Camping takes some time getting used to!
-Today we’re here to make the transition to RV life a little bit easier.
+RV Camping takes some time to get used to!
+Today, we’re here to make the transition to RV life a little bit easier.

 We’ll be sharing 11 lessons from 11 different RV campers.
 These lessons are all about answering the following question: What one thing do you wish you knew before starting RV life?